erikeldridge/app-quality-cookbook/preface.md

 # Preface

-## Tl;dr
+## Tldr

 "Simplicity is a prerequisite for reliability" – Edsger Dijkstra

-## Introduction
+## Purpose

-This book introduces a few common tools and concepts we can use to improve engineering quality for app development.
+This book is intended to introduce a few common tools and concepts we can use to improve engineering quality for app development.

+My goal is to help more developers ship code with confidence.

+## Methodology

+The recommendations in this book come from my personal experience, interviews with colleagues, production-readiness recommendations from site reliability engineers, guidelines from architecture groups, and publications.

+## Structure

 I call this a "cookbook" because it focuses on a set of verifiable outcomes, like the recipes in a cookbook.

-I hope this book helps more developers ship code with confidence.
+Each section of this book defines the why, what, and how for a given topic, expressed as "motivation", "goals", and "steps".

 ## Biases